 Subscriptions to 108 periodicals are on hand and 8 local, state and national newspapers are enjoyed by patrons daily.
 Along with a hard copy, the Library also has a courtesy weekly issue of the Courier available on-line.

 The 501(c-3) JFHML Friends Foundation, established in February 2011, continues to support the sustainability of the Library with its active 300 individual, family & business members.
 Each year the Friends host a Membership Drive & an assortment of fundraising activities, including the successful Backstreet Books, used bookstore.
 This year the Friends held a Jessie’s June Jumble Book Sale, and held their second annual Holiday Open House.
-Jingle Books raised over $16,600 for book purchases in 2017.
-In 2016 2265 Volunteer Hours were recorded.
-The Friends collected $3,940 in membership fees and had sales exceeding $5300 in the Backstreet Bookstore -which celebrated its six year anniversary in July-additional fundraisers brought in over $2000 of revenue.
+Jingle Books raised over $22,000 for book purchases in 2018.
+In 2017 2200 Volunteer Hours were recorded.
+The Friends collected $2,835 in membership fees and had sales exceeding $6,000 in the Backstreet Bookstore -which celebrated its seventh year anniversary in July-additional fundraisers brought in over $2,200 of revenue.
 All proceeds from the Friends directly benefit programs, services, materials and technology at the JFHML.
-In 2016 the Friends Foundation sponsored the following: 8th annual American Girl Doll Tea, Holiday Open House, Constant Contact e-newsletter, Hot Reads for Cold Nights, additional audiobook & e-book purchases, Book Pages (a monthly book lovers catalog), Free Family Movie Days, movie licensing, Summer Reading Program, Pre-school Story Hour, promotional magnets, Jessie’s June Jumble Book Sale, two Volunteer Appreciations, partnership with IU2U (It’s Up to YOU!)-Teen Mentorship program-book device help and MORE!
+In 2017 the Friends Foundation sponsored the following: 9th annual American Girl Doll Tea, Holiday Open House, Constant Contact e-newsletter, Hot Reads for Cold Nights, additional audiobook & e-book purchases, Book Pages (a monthly book lovers catalog), Free Family Movie Days, movie licensing, Summer Reading Program, Pre-school Story Hour, promotional magnets, Jessie’s June Jumble Book Sale, two Volunteer Appreciations, partnership with IU2U (It’s Up to YOU!)-Teen Mentorship program-book device help and MORE!

 The Library website www.hallettlibrary.org, continues to inform and highlight Library activities since its start-up date of September 1, 2009.
-This site was updated monthly by John See of Tadpole Media.
-The JFHML currently has 431 Facebook Friends.
+This site was updated monthly by Zach Asbach.
+The JFHML currently has 475 Facebook Friends.
 Please “friend” the Library today!
-In 2017, John See will be retiring and we welcome Zach Asbach as our new webmaster.

-The 33rd year of the popular Summer Reading Program READ FOR THE WIN, was a GREAT success in July with 25 volunteers in attendance the four Thursday mornings of programming.
-A total attendance of 467 was recorded over the 4 week program.
+The 34th year of the popular Summer Reading Program REDING BY DESIGN, was a GREAT success in July with 25 volunteers in attendance the four Thursday mornings of programming.
+A total attendance of 348 was recorded over the 4 week program.

-While strengthening the impact the Library is able to have with all age groups, in 2016, the JFHML focused on the teen population with the continuation of IU2U (It’s Up to You!) teen mentoring project : IU2U is a community program for youth fostering partnerships & relationships through positive interaction, beautification, literacy and mentoring.
-During the first year (2015), IU2U teams created three Little Free Libraries, located in Crosby and Deerwood, which were dedicated in June, July and August.
-The focus for 2017 will be the creation of JUNCTION 101, a creative Make & Do Zone geared towards ages 8-12.
-This area will be opening in March.
+While strengthening the impact the Library is able to have with all age groups, in 2017, the JFHML focused on the teen population with the continuation of IU2U (It’s Up to You!) teen mentoring project : IU2U is a community program for youth fostering partnerships & relationships through positive interaction, beautification, literacy and mentoring.
+The focus for 2017 was the creation of JUNCTION 101, a creative Make & Do Zone geared towards ages 8-12.
+The area opened in March 2017.
+Classes were taught by community members about: creative lettering, weaving, electronic switches, origami, collage and knitting.
 The teen area, Curbside, offers a large flat screen TV & Blu-ray player, 2 Dell tablets and an XBOX360 with Minecraft and other assorted games.
 Together we will work collaboratively to create opportunities to connect for all ages within our community.